 Your daughter will need a fully-equipped pencil case containing an ink pen, pencils, rubber, pencil sharpener, highlighter, glue stick, scissors, 15cm and 30cm rulers, colouring pencils, a pair of compasses and a protractor.

-She will also need a Casio FX-83GTX scientific calculator.
+All pupils will be issued with a Casio FX-991CW Advanced Scientific Calculator.
+The cost is £20.50 plus vat and will be added to the School bill.

-Year 7 pupils are supplied with an art pack, including a sketch book, water colour paints and oil pastels; the cost is approximately £25 and will be added to the school bill.
+Year 7 pupils are supplied with an art pack, including a sketch book, water colour paints and oil pastels; the cost is approximately £20 plus vat and will be added to the school bill.

 Your daughter will be issued with an electronic key fob to enable her to gain access to the school buildings.
-If she misplaces her fob at any stage, she can request a new one and the sum of £10 will be added to your termly bill.
+If she misplaces her fob at any stage, she can request a new one and the sum of £10 plus vat will be added to your termly bill.
 She should return her fob before she leaves the School.
-Failure to do this will result in the sum of £10 being added to your final bill.
+Failure to do this will result in the sum of £10 plus vat being added to your final bill.